 We are going to focus on the Relative Purchasing Power Parity, which, as we said before, says that there is an inverse relationship between national price levels and currency value.
 Let us denote the current exchange rate as E (0) and let the exchange rate one period ahead as E (1).
 Then,

 E1 = Expected exchange rate at one period ahead.

 P (IND) / P(USA) = Ratio between the prices of products in two countries.

 [1+ π IND /1+ π USA] = Measuring the rate of change in inflation in both countries.

 π = Rate of Inflation.

-The ratio of price level amidst the countries is equal to the current exchange rate.
+The ratio of price level among the countries is equal to the current exchange rate.
 That is what we write in the second equation below:

 E (0) = the ratio of prices

 Now, if you want to find out the expecting exchange rate of (n) period ahead, then the equation become